aleph-naught2tog/ts_without_dependencies/README.md

 You shouldn't need to touch the server code unless you _want_ to.

-* _No_ live-reloading (that's in another repo, which I will link once up).
+* _No_ live-reloading (that's in another repo, linked below).
 This means you have to refresh the webpage to see any changes you've made.
 * Once your server is running, you shouldn't need to start or stop it, unless something goes wrong _or_ you change part of the server code (`server/index.js`) itself.

+(If you want to try or look at the hot-reloading version, that is now available [here](https://github.com/aleph-naught2tog/reloading_ts_without_dependencies).
+Fair warning, hot reloading adds a couple moving parts, making it more complex)

 ## About the server